annaesvensson/yellow-help/1-en/api-for-developers.md

 var_dump(is_array_empty(array("entry")));    // bool(false)
 ```

-## Events
+## Extensions

-With help of events the website notifys you when something interesting happens.
-First extensions are loaded and `onLoad` will be called.
+Your website consists of the core and other extensions.
 As soon as the system has started up either `onRequest` or `onCommand` will be called.
 A request from the web browser can be handled with various events.
-In most cases the page content will be generated.
+In most cases the page content will be generated with parse events.
 If an error has occurred, an error page will be generated.
-Finally the generated page is output.

 ``` box-drawing {aria-hidden=true}
 onLoad ───────▶ onStartup ───────────────────────────────────────────┐